 Maurice took part in the assault on Guillemont, assembling overnight on 29th July and advancing in the second wave of the assault, in the misty dawn of the next morning.
-Records show he was originally posted missing and then presumed dead.
-His original burial was not in the area of the Battalion’s attack and he was most likely collected by burial parties two months after his death, when the German Army was finally levered out of the village.
+Records show he was originally posted missing and then his status was “presumed dead” at some point in 1917.

 Maurice’s original burial was not in the area of the Battalion’s attack and he was most likely collected by burial parties two months after his death, when the German Army was finally levered out of the village.
 The Missing status would not have continued for a man with a known grave, which supports a theory that Maurice was buried some time later, or possibly buried by the Germans.
 His service record shows that one of his Identity Discs had been recovered, but not the date.

 Soldiers Effects records show Abraham received his son’s estate, including a War Gratuity of £3.
 The Medal Roll confirms Abraham will have received a Victory Medal and British War Medal; but not a 1914/15 Star, for men embarking overseas before January 1916.
 Maurice’s sister Rachel subsequently received his Pension until 1926.
 Maurice is commemorated on the Manchester Great Synagogue in Cheetham.

 Records have been found that indicate Maurice’s sister Carrie Annie named her second son Maurice.
 She had married in North Manchester Synagogue in 1914.
 Carrie’s home address was 18 Woodland Terrace, Broughton.
 More data may be found from family records.